zalenix/portaldocs/portal-sdk/generated/top-extensions-style-guide.md

 <a name="styling-an-extension-color-palette-color-svg"></a>
 ### Color SVG

 Certain types of custom SVG content should adhere to the color palette.
 This is mostly for custom controls that use color to differentiate data, like charts.
-Iconography does not have this requirement, and instead you should refer to the [Icons](portalfx-icons.md) documentation to color those.
+Iconography does not have this requirement.

 To use the palette within SVG content, use the same class names as the one for [data differentiation](#differentiate-data).
 The classes affect both the "`stroke`" and "`fill`" properties.
 The CSS rules assume the target element is within an "`g`" element contained in an "`svg`" element.
 The following sample shows proper usage: